Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

 The Wireless Innovation Forum \cite{WINNFORUMSTD} plays a key role in supporting the CBRS frequency band.
-As a standards-developing organization, it not only craft CBRS standards but also issues informative reports and infographics and oversees device registration.
+As a standards-developing organization, it not only crafts CBRS standards but also issues informative reports and infographics and oversees device registration.
 Furthermore, the OnGo Alliance \cite{ONGOALLIANCE}, previously known as the CBRS Alliance, promotes the interests of its members, including implementers and operators, in the use of CBRS band solutions.
-This alliance not only promotes CBRS-based technologies, but also offers certification, encompassing a diverse membership ranging from manufacturers to end-user companies.
+This alliance consists of manufacturers and end-user companies, promotes CBRS-based technologies, and offers certification.

-In conclusion, the future of CBRS is promising.
-According to the Wireless Innovation Forum infographic \cite{WINNINFOGR}, hundreds of thousands devices are already being successfully deployed.
-When comparing this band with TVWS, several differences emerge. \begin{itemize} \item Technological advantage: This is one of the main reasons.
-The CBRS band uses LTE and NR bands, allowing for the seamless integration of existing, well-established equipment.
-In contrast, TVWS products necessitate significant design and development efforts. \item Minimal available bandwidth: The CBRS channel bandwidth is 10 MHz, which is more suitable for high-throughput applications compared to the smaller bandwidth of TVWS channels. \item PAL Bands: The presence of PAL bands in CBRS provides robustness and ensures \ac{QoS} for critical communication scenarios, unlike TVWS, which does not have a similar licensed tier. \item CBRS is a specific band designated for the US, while TVWS devices have been deployed in various countries worldwide.
-In some countries that primarily rely on TVWS, such as South Africa, it has proven useful, whereas in others, like the UK, it is not used at all. \end{itemize}
+\textbf{\underline{In conclusion}}, the future of CBRS is promising.
+According to the Wireless Innovation Forum infographic \cite{WINNINFOGR}, hundreds of thousands of devices are already being successfully deployed.
+When comparing this band with TVWS, several differences emerge. \begin{itemize} \item {Technological advantage:} CBRS supports existing LTE and NR bands, allowing easy use of existing equipment.
+TVWS, however, requires a long and complex product design and development process. \item {Market interest:} Strong industry support means more effort is invested in promoting CBRS. \item {Bandwidth:} CBRS offers 10 MHz channels, which are better suited for high data rates than smaller TVWS channels. \item {PAL bands:} Licensed PAL bands in CBRS ensure \ac{QoS} for critical communication, unlike TVWS. \item {Geographic scope:} CBRS was developed particularly for the needs of the US, whereas TVWS has been tested in multiple countries.
+For example, it is successful in South Africa but not applied in the UK. \end{itemize}